• Skip to primary navigation

 Instructions

-• Prep the sauce.
-In a large mixing bowl, whisk the miso paste with the mirin, soy sauce, chili paste, garlic, ginger and sugar.
+• Prep the sauce/marinade.
+In a large mixing bowl (that will eventually hold all of the eggplant), whisk the miso paste with the mirin, soy sauce, chili paste, garlic, ginger and sugar.
 Set aside.

 • Prep and marinate eggplant.
-Wash and dry the eggplant, and then cut it into sticks that are about 3-inches long and ½-inch wide.
-Add them to the sauce as you work, and once all the eggplant has been cut, mix gently to ensure all of it has been evenly coated.
-Cover the bowl with plastic wrap and let it marinate for about 30 minutes.
+Cut the eggplant into sticks that are approximately 3-inches long and ½-inch wide.
+Add them to the miso mixture as you go.
+Mix gently to ensure all of it has been evenly coated.
+Cover the bowl with plastic wrap and let it marinate for about 30 minutes at room temperature.

 • Serve.
-Add a few mint leaves to the eggplant and serve over rice.
+Add a few mint small leaves to the eggplant and serve over rice (if desired).

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.